FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/contractedunitprice.md

 ## Description

-The agreed-upon unit price for a single Pricing Unit of the associated SKU, inclusive of negotiated discounts, if present, and exclusive of any other discounts.
+The agreed-upon unit price for a single Pricing Unit of the associated SKU, inclusive of negotiated discounts, if present, while excluding negotiated commitment-based discounts or any other discounts.

 ## Content Constraints